Azure-Samples/JavaScript-AI-Buildathon/06-build-agent/README.md

 At a later stage, you will add **bing grounding** to your agent, a service that works with **all Azure OpenAI models except _gpt-4o-mini, 2024-07-18_**.
 We therefore recommend using the _gpt-4o_ model for this quest.

-If you used a different region, please [create a new Azure AI Foundry project](https://ai.azure.com/build), _(On the AI Foundry portal)_, in one of the supported regions and deploy a model, (gpt-4o), there.
+If you used a different region, please [create a new Microsoft Foundry project](https://ai.azure.com/build), _(On the Microsoft Foundry portal)_, in one of the supported regions and deploy a model, (gpt-4o), there.

 **‼️END OF NOTE**